Nusratnimme/MechaCar_Statistical_Analysis/README.md

-# Analyses of MechaCar Prototype
+# Prediction of MPG of Car Prototype

 ## Purpose
 We have data on a number of varibles on AutosRUs' newest prototype, MechaCar.
 We have a: